 An unequal pulse width in the two carotid arteries usually reflects atherosclerosis.

 Other possible explanations include aortic dissection, arteritis, or embolus.
-A narrowing of the carotid artery is occasionally seen in a hypertensive patient and can mimic an aneurysm.
+A carotid artery narrowing is occasionally seen in a hypertensive patient and can mimic an aneurysm.

-The hyperkinetic pulse is characterized by an increase in upward stroke speed and amplitude.
-The hammer in water, or Corrigan’s pulse, is characterized by a very strong upward stroke, great amplitude, and rapid collapse; it is an extreme form of the hyperkinetic pulse.
+The hyperkinetic pulse is characterized by increased upward stroke speed and amplitude.
+The hammer in water, or Corrigan’s pulse, is characterized by a powerful upward stroke, great amplitude, and rapid collapse; it is an extreme form of the hyperkinetic pulse.

 Hyperkinetic pulses can be associated with anxiety, exercise, fever, thyrotoxicosis, hypertension, aortic regurgitation, arteriovenous fistula, and patent ductus arteriosus.

-Patients with marked bradycardia can compensate with a large, clinically apparent stroke volume manifested by a hyperkinetic pulse.
+Patients with marked bradycardia can compensate with a hyperkinetic pulse manifested by a large, clinically apparent stroke volume.
 The water hammer pulse is generally associated with aortic regurgitation.

 The arterial pulse pulsus bisferiens (see Latin, “beating twice”), or bifid, is perceived as two closely spaced positive waves during systole.